-- 6. Turn the Water Pump switch on. - 7.
-Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.

-Do not forget exterior shower/wesh station - Do not forget exterior shower/wash station knobs (if equipped). - 8.
+- 8. Turn the Water Pump switch on. - Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
+Do not forget exterior shower/wash station knobs (if equipped). - 10.
 Press the toilet flush pedal (or electric wall switch, if your coach is equipped with an electric flush toilet) and hold until antifreeze begins flowing into the toilet.